Conjunctive normal form

-In Boolean logic, a formula is in conjunctive normal form (CNF) or clausal normal form if it is a conjunction of one or more clauses, where a clause is a disjunction of literals; otherwise put, it is a product of sums or an AND of ORs.
-As a canonical normal form, it is useful in automated theorem proving and circuit theory.
+In Boolean algebra, a formula is in conjunctive normal form (CNF) or clausal normal form if it is a conjunction of one or more clauses, where a clause is a disjunction of literals; otherwise put, it is a product of sums or an AND of ORs.

-All conjunctions of literals and all disjunctions of literals are in CNF, as they can be seen as conjunctions of one-literal clauses and conjunctions of a single clause, respectively.
-As in the disjunctive normal form (DNF), the only propositional connectives a formula in CNF can contain are and, or, and not.
-The not operator can only be used as part of a literal, which means that it can only precede a propositional variable or a predicate symbol.

 In automated theorem proving, the notion "clausal normal form" is often used in a narrower sense, meaning a particular representation of a CNF formula as a set of sets of literals.

-Examples and non-examples
+Definition

+A logical formula is considered to be in CNF if it is a conjunction of one or more disjunctions of one or more literals.
+As in disjunctive normal form (DNF), the only propositional operators in CNF are or ($\vee$), and ($\and$), and not ($\neg$).
+The not operator can only be used as part of a literal, which means that it can only precede a propositional variable.

+The following is a context-free grammar for CNF: